How to Foster Employee Motivation

 You can take daily actions that will increase employee satisfaction.
 Recommended are actions that employees say, in a recent Society for Human Resources Management (SHRM) survey, are important to their job satisfaction.
 Management actions in these areas will create a work environment conducive to employee motivation.

-These are seven consequential ways in which a manager or supervisor can create a work environment that will foster and influence increases in employee motivation - quickly.
+Here are seven consequential ways in which a manager or supervisor can create a work environment that will foster and influence increases in employee motivation.

 - Meet with employees following management staff meetings to update them about any company information that may have an impact on their work.
 Changing due dates, customer feedback, product improvements, training opportunities, and updates on new departmental reporting or interaction structures are all important to employees.
 Communicate more than you think is necessary.